Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 $ opkg remove firmware
 ```

-This effectively downgrades your firmware version to whatever it was when the transition to braiins OS has been done for the first time.
+This effectively downgrades your firmware to the version which was initially installed when replacing the stock firmware.